 Reasons For VAT Deregistration:

 There are two main reasons for a business to deregister for VAT.

 - When it is not expected to have more taxable turnover than the deregistration threshold.

 - When taxable supplies are stopped.

 However, it is allowable to request for deregistration in certain situations which include the following.

-- Ensure to convince HMRC about taxable turnover will exceed the deregistration threshold for the coming 12 months.
+- Ensure to convince HMRC about taxable turnover will not exceed the deregistration threshold for the coming 12 months.

 - A section is close down in your business and you can satisfy HMRC that the turnover will not exceed.